 Aware of their mortality and fearing being forgotten, kings aspired to become stars, and/or to have their deeds recorded in the cosmos.
 This explains why the sign to indicate divinity (dingir) was a star appearing before the name, and why some mortal kings took on that designation after their death.
 As Selz puts it, “‘becoming a star’ means therefore that these kings became part of the divine cosmic world order.”

-Similar to the practices of ancient Egyptians, funerary rituals for at least some Sumerian kings involved a journey from earth to heaven, with ceremonies that included "heavenly" boats or ritualistically releasing a caged bird.
+Similar to the beliefs of the ancient Egyptians, funerary rituals for at least some Sumerian kings involved a journey from earth to heaven, with ceremonies that involved sailed “heavenly” boats, or ritualistically releasing a caged bird.
 Presumably, upon death, with the blessings of the gods, third-millennium kings had the opportunity to become astral bodies while simultaneously living out eternity as ghosts in the underworld.

 Entering one’s name into the permanent record of the gods in the form of a star would naturally lead to a strong and uncontested cultural association with privilege and with divine power.
 It’s easy to see how only kings or extremely influential people would have the means to make such involved post-mortuary arrangements, moreover.
 The leap that kingship took from respected and honored leader to divinely-appointed ruler with nearly limitless power over others becomes a bit clearer in this light.